agupta-12/Website/index.md

 <img class = "image" align = "left" style = "width:375px; max-width:100%" src = "/Images/Gupta - Large.jpg"/>

 Welcome!
-I'm a sixth year PhD student in the economics department at Boston University.
-My research focuses on organization economics, social learning, and game theory.
+I'm a PhD candidate in economics at Boston University.
+I study microeconomic theory, with a focus on how uncertainty affects equilibrium outcomes.
+My research spans industrial organization, market design, social learning, and organizational economics.

+I will be on the job market in AY 2025-2026.

 <br clear = "left" />